Melki-Bes/zina-jenkins-plugin/README.md

 5. Create your persona.xml, failure.jpg, icon.jpg, other.jpg,
     success.jpg files in src/main/webapp

-6. Build and run Jenkins with your plugin loaded.
+6. Build and test your plugin:

-        $ mvn hpi:run
+    1. Execute 'mvn hpi:run'

-7. Browse to http://localhost:8080.
+    2. Browse to http://localhost:8080.
 If the build was successful, you will have a running instance of Jenkins with your plugin loaded.

-   Create a New Job.
+    3. Create a New Job.
 Name it and choose 'free-style software project'.
        In the Post-Build section there should be an option to Associate Persona with your Persona loaded.

-8. To create an .hpi file run 'mvn package'.
+7. To create an .hpi file run 'mvn package'.
 The .hpi file will be in the target/ directory.

-9. Add your files, commit to github, and share your persona =)
+8. Add your files, commit to github, and share your persona =)